Animation,Visual Effects, and Interactive Content

 3D Modeling & Animation

 3D modeling and animation is the creation of computer-generated (CG) content for film, television, and interactive platforms such as games, VR and AR.

-Visual Effects is the art of digitally creating and enhancing video for film, television, and interactive platforms, the approach can be either with compositing or CG tools.
+Visual Effects is the art of digitally creating and enhancing moving images for film, television, and interactive platforms, the approach can be either with compositing or CG tools.

 Careers in 3D

 3D modelers create the geometric structure of what we see on screen.
-The modeler creates organic characters and inorganic environments for video games and 3D movies as well as images and modeling for websites, graphic designs, animation, film effects, simulations, broadcast design, special effects, characters and props for film, and television effects.
+The modeler creates organic characters and inorganic environments for video games, VR, AR and movies as well as images and modeling for websites, still CGI rendering, animation, film effects, simulations, broadcast design, special effects, characters and props for film, and television effects.
 These multi-talented professionals also create images/models for geologists, architects, scientists, engineers, healthcare agencies, and more.

 3D animators are responsible for creating movement in film, television, and game development.
 Animators bring life to characters and help tell stories through traditional key frame methods, and employ advanced methods including motion capture and simulation.

-Video game designers will often work closely with other members of a team to create video games for computers and video game consoles.
+Interactive Content designers will often work closely with other members of a team to create content for video games for computers and video game consoles.
 With emergent interactive fields like Virtual reality and Augmented reality, the demand for content designers is growing.

 Careers in 2D